slittorin/home-assistant-setup/README.md

 - Allow 30 days of data to reside within the Home Assistant database (MariaDB) before it is put into the history database.
   - We have a rather good setup that should cope with the load and volume of data, with the current number of sensors/integrations.
   - Purge is set on recorder.
-  - For history (not InfluxDB):
+- For history (in MariaDB, not InfluxDB):
   - The data is stored in the following tables:
     - `statistics` and `statistics_short_term` tables:
       - Added to HA in [2021.8.0](https://www.home-assistant.io/blog/2021/08/04/release-20218/#long-term-statistics).
       - Currently the data is not purged in these tables (not sure about `statistics_short_term` yet).
 - Keep all data forever in the history database (InfluxDB).
   - By default the retention is set to 'Forever' in InfluxDB.

 #### Backup